bmaunde/guidelines/erp-magento-integration-guide.md

 	 If orders are required to be replicated to Magento.
 Therefore the synchronization framework should support this, if needed.

 ### Inbound API
-Regardless of the choice inbound processing API -
+Regardless of the choice inbound processing API - whether a Single Ingest API or Multiple Object-Specific APIs - the following inbound data or requests should be supported:

+ 1. List item